 (Courtesy of Donn & Nancy Moyer and Tommy Scott)

 The last B western hero to work on the Tommy Scott Wild West Show was Sunset Carson, who at that time was being billed as Sunset 'Kit' Carson.

-'Doc' Tommy Scott is pictured on the right, and recalls that Carson worked on the show for about 3 years.
+'Doc' Tommy Scott is pictured on the right, and recalled that Carson worked on the show for about three years.

 (Courtesy of Minard Coons)

 Above, Sunset Carson and Art Davis (1976 photo).
 Davis is best known as a country-western singer, but he appeared in some western films, including one of the three leads in the short-lived 'Frontier Marshals' trio series at PRC in the early 1940s.